Estimated reading time: 3 minutes

 Have you ever gone to pick your beautiful apple crop and found they’ve turned brown on the inside?

-It’s more unusual (and a bit yuk) to see it in apples that haven’t yet ripened.
+It’s more unusual (and a bit yucky) to see it in apples that haven’t yet ripened.

 Why do apples that are still on the tree go brown inside?

-When a heatwave happens at the wrong time is when you might find it inside an apple that’s still on the tree.
+When a heatwave happens at the wrong time, you might find internal browning inside an apple that’s still on the tree.

 Gravenstein apples on the ground in a heatwave